 Overtime Pay

 Are you confused about whether you are entitled to overtime pay?
-All employees—including salaried employees—and many "independent contractors" are entitled to overtime pay equal to at least 1.5 times their regular rate for hours worked in excess of 40 in a workweek, unless specifically “exempt.”
+All employees—including salaried employees—and many workers labeled as "independent contractors" are entitled to overtime pay equal to at least 1.5 times their regular rate of pay for hours worked over 40 in a workweek, unless they are specifically “exempt.”

-Some employers intentionally violate overtime law to pad their bottom-line because they recognize the difficulties employees face trying to understanding whether they are entitled to overtime pay.
+Some employers intentionally violate overtime law to pad their bottom-line because they recognize the difficulties that employees face trying to understand whether they are entitled to overtime pay.
 But employers do so at great risk.

 So how do you find out if you are entitled to overtime pay?
 We've prepared some general guidelines below to help you understand your overtime pay rights.
 We've also expanded our web content on Overtime Pay.
-But the only true way to find out if you are eligible for overtime pay is to contact a Texas overtime law firm.
+However, the only true way to find out if you are eligible for overtime pay is to contact a law firm that specializes in Texas overtime pay and the federal Fair Labor Standards Act (FLSA).

-Dallas overtime lawyer Barry Hersh explains overtime rights in plain English and aggressively represents employees in overtime pay lawsuits.
-The Hersh Law Firm is available to pursue unpaid overtime claims for employees all over Texas, including Dallas, Fort Worth, Houston, Austin, El Paso, and San Antonio.
-To submit your claim for a free evaluation, contact us here.
+Dallas overtime lawyer Barry Hersh explains overtime pay rights in plain English and aggressively represents employees wrongfully denied overtime pay or misclassified as an independent contractor to avoid paying overtime wages.
+Hersh Law Firm is available to pursue overtime pay claims for employees all over Texas, including Dallas, Fort Worth, Houston, Austin, El Paso, and San Antonio.

 OVERTIME PAY GUIDELINES

-• All employees who earn less than $23,660 per year automatically are entitled to overtime pay.
+• Almost all employees who earn less than $23,660 per year automatically are entitled to overtime pay.

-• With rare exceptions, all hourly employees are entitled to overtime pay.
+• With few exceptions, all hourly employees are entitled to overtime pay.

-• Except for employees who regularly travel, most commissioned employees are entitled to overtime pay.
+• Except for employees who regularly work outside the office or travel, most commissioned employees are entitled to overtime pay.

 • Most salaried employees are entitled to overtime pay: